Last Updated on

 Instead of praying at the altar, you can drink coffee and read books.
 (How holy!)
 The selection is more limited for English books, but fantastic for Dutch books.

 At the end of the meal, they give you a shot of advocaat, which is a traditionally Dutch alcoholic drink that reminds me of the filling from a Cadbury egg and burns on the way down.

 The city still has the original walls, which is integrated into some newer buildings.
 One of the magical parts about Maastricht is wandering the tangled historic streets and finding beautiful architecture along the way.
-People are very friendly and will greet/smile at you no matter where you are.
 The wall below is close to Lang Grachtje.

 Regional Food Specials